-Here are some observations about all these movies as a whole:
+Here are some observations about all these environmental films as a whole:

 Very few green films get wide exposure or even a run at movie theatres. (‘An Inconvenient Truth’ is one of the few standouts.)
-Yet there are many great enviro films out there that are just as good.
+Yet there are many great environmental films out there.
 The vast majority fall under the radar.